mwalters/simple-vagrant-lamp/readme.md

 	- MySQL database named `devdb` and a username of `devdb` having access to it with the password `devdb`

 ## Setup
-Edit Vagrantfile to share the 3 folders form your host machine into your VM.
+Edit `Vagrantfile` to share the 3 folders form your host machine into your VM.
 I recommend symlinking folders from your current project to these in your home folder.
 Then you can just change the symlinks to move between projects.
 If you don't really need a dev database you can probably remove the sqldump and scripts shared folders.

 These 3 folders are:
 - www
-	- This is the root of the website you want hosted in the VM
+	- This is the web root of the website you want hosted in the VM
 - sqldump
 	- This is where the database SQL file is stored.
 Initially it's fine for this to be empty, but if you destory the VM, a sqldump file located here will be imported into the VM's database when it is created.
 The file should be named `database.sql`
 - scripts